abadias618/BYUI335/Case_Study_01/Class_Task_02/Task_02.md

 ---
-title: "CASE STUDY TITLE"
+title: "Task 2: A first time for everything"
-author: "YOUR NAME"
+author: "abdias baldiviezo"
 date: "May 14, 2020"
 output:
   html_document: